Yanhua-Zhang/MultiTrans-extension/README.md

 ### 5. Ablation experiments on the self-attention module.

+- We only provide examples of the train script.
+Please replace the 'train.py' with 'test.py' for testing, and add '--is_savenii=True' for saving visualization results.

 - Remove the Head-sharing operation.

 ```bash
 cd MultiTrans_extension